Putin grilled by foreign media ahead of presidential battle

 ‘Medvedev and I agreed that one of us will run for president’

+He also confirmed that if he wins, he will offer the position of prime minister to Medvedev, stressing that he does not see any signs of “political oligarchy” in such a move, though some Western media have labeled it as such.
 “What is unusual about that?
 We are speaking frankly and clearly to the country, suggesting that [sic] this particular citizen would run for the top job and announce in advance that in this case Mr. Medvedev will be offered the position of prime minister.
 Have we cheated anyone?
 Have we hidden anything?
 No, we came up to voters with this proposal openly and honestly and are giving the citizens an opportunity to express whether they agree with this suggestion or not.”

 Syria ‘cannot be solved by siding with only one party’